 Where does the race start and end?

 The race begins at Pond's End (northern end of Long Pond) in the town of Mount Desert.
-The transition area will be the National Park Canoe & Kayak Rental parking lot (across the street from the swim start at 145 Pretty Marsh Road, Mount Desert).
+The transition area will be at the Pond's End parking lot (across the street from 145 Pretty Marsh Road, Mount Desert).
 The finish will be on the MDI High School track (1081 Eagle Lake Road, Bar Harbor).
 The course may be slightly modified for those competing in the Aqua-Bike race.
 Please contact Jennifer our Race Director for more details.

 Where can I pick up my race packet?

-You can pick up your race packet at 5-8pm at the Transition area on Saturday, August 3.
+You can pick up your race packet at TBA at the Transition area on Saturday, August 7.
 No race day packet pick up!
 Please bring an ID when you pick up your packet.

 Where and when can I drop off my bike?

-Bike drop off will be Saturday, August 3rd at the transition area.
-Times are 5-8pm.
+Bike drop off will be Saturday, August 7th at the transition area.
+Times are TBA.
 There will be night security.
 Bikes must be dropped off on Saturday.